supleed2/ELEC60015-HLP-CW/README-gv319.md

 * [Renderer (Section 2)](src/Renderer/Renderer.fs)

 I am responsible for making the following changes in my code:
-* __Symbol.fs:__ Lines : 718-1315 (Section 2) and Lines : 97-102 (stransform_fsm)
+* __Symbol.fs:__
-  - Includes changes to existing code for Section 2 and new functions implementing the extensions.
+Includes changes to existing code for Section 2 and new functions implementing the extensions.
+  * Lines : 718-1315 (Section 2)
+  * Lines : 97-102 (stransform_fsm)
-* __Sheet.fs:__ Lines 86, 859-863 (Extensions)
+* __Sheet.fs:__
-  - Includes changes required to make extensions for rotation work.
+Includes changes required to make extensions for rotation work.
-* __Renderer.fs:__ Lines 151 (Extensions)
+  * Lines 86, 859-863 (Extensions)
+* __Renderer.fs:__
-  - Includes changes required to make extensions for UI rotation work.
+Includes changes required to make extensions for UI rotation work.

-## Code Quality
-Things to note:
-* Naming of `myGoodName`, `myWonderfulLongName`
-* New function boundaries: `topfun` -> `firstfun`, `topfun` -> `secondFun`
-* New types: MyGoodType
-* Helper function `myHelper` which is higher order and really helpful
-* I cleaned up all the sprintf and printf statements to use interpolated strings

-Your code will all be assessed anyway, so this is optional.
+  * Lines: 151 (Extensions)

 ## Analysis

 ### Types
-_The types decided in the first part of Symbol.fs were `STransform` of type `Rotation` and `PortOrientationOffset` of type {`PortOrientation`,`Offset`} each with its four possible cases to be used to describe the different rotations fo the symbol and the side of the symbol its ports are at each rotation._
+The types decided in the first part of Symbol.fs were `STransform` of type `Rotation: R0, R90, R180, R270` and `PortOrientationOffset` of type {`PortOrientation: Right, Bottom, Left, Top`,`Offset: XYPos`} to be used to describe the different rotations fo the symbol and the side of the symbol its ports are at each rotation.
-_`APortOffsetsMap` of type `Map<string,PortOrientationOffset>` was used to describe the port locations relative to the top left corner of the symbol.
+`APortOffsetsMap` of type `Map<string,PortOrientationOffset>` was used to describe the port locations relative to the top left corner of the symbol.
-This map uses string keys `I0..IN` and `O0..ON` to correctly distinguish and store the input and output port offsets in the map._
+This map uses string keys `I0..IN` and `O0..ON`, mapped in this order, to correctly distinguish and store the input and output port offsets in the map.

 ### Changes to pre-existing code